About Generator Interlock Technologies, LLC

 While many electrical inspectors liked the early versions of the device, they all agreed that it would have to be listed to UL standards – not an easy task.
 After thousands of dollars in fees, rigorous tests, and a year of changes and modifications, the Interlock Kit was finally approved for use with UL listed panels.
 The Interlock Kit would be sold by a new company: Generator Interlock Technologies, LLC, or GIT.

-Today GIT produces Kits for the latest electrical panels as well as models from 30 years ago, and we continue to develop new Kits to meet our customer’s needs.
+GIT produces Kits for the latest electrical panels as well as models from 50 years ago, and we continue to develop new Kits to meet our customer’s needs.
 We remain committed to creating lasting, quality products that add convenience while increasing electrical safety.
+Today, we celebrate more than 500,000 kits sold!